damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 Let's take a look at what that would entail:

-1. Packaging over 300 ruby gems as a separate packages.
+1. Packaging over 300 ruby gems as separate packages.
 (This is Spartaaa!)
-1. If a component version we require does not exist in the system package repository, tell the user to compile it
+1. If a component version we require does not exist in the system package repository, tell the user to compile it.
 1. Do this at least once a month to be able to follow the release on every 22nd.
-1. Make sure that any change that was created in GitLab by us or any of the contributors does not break the package
+1. Make sure that any change that was created in GitLab by us or any of the contributors does not break the package.

 Native packages are more suited for the slower release cycles and this clashes with the way GitLab does releases.

-We also don't have enough expertise and manpower to do the native packaging.
+We also don't have enough expertise and manpower to do native packaging.
 It is a lot of work and we would need a dedicated team only for the packaging for this specific platform.

 There is some good news though!
-[Native Debian packages are being built] by Pirate Praveen for the past 6-8 months and they are almost ready to be included in the Debian package repository!
+Pirate Praveen has been working for the past 6-8 on [native Debian packages].
+The packages are almost ready to be included in the Debian package repository.

 This will allow all users who do not want the omnibus-gitlab package to touch their system to easily install GitLab.

-We are yet to see how much of an effort will it be to release new versions but this is something that will be announced once the packages are ready.
+We have yet to see how much of an effort will it be to release new versions but this is something that will be announced once the packages are ready.